Search

 Sources of Burnout: Tasks

-Your creator business is just that—a business.
-And every successful business has tasks that have to get done on a regular basis.
+Every successful business has tasks that have to get done on a regular basis.

 Take an inventory of what tasks drain your Burnout Battery and how much they drain it: